dmblack/dshield/README.md

 * Install, and configure, Cowrie
 * Install, and configure, Web.py
 * Install and configure postfix (not sure why?)
-* Change your MOTD to reflect it's now a DShield SEnsor
+* Change your MOTD to reflect it's now a D-Shield SEnsor
 * Reboot

 ### Installation